d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 are readily available in high-level APIs.
 Our concise implementation will use such built-in functionalities.
-The code generalizes the one we used previously in :numref:`sec_gru`, allowing specification of the number of layers explicitly rather than picking the default of a single layer.
+The code generalizes the one we used previously in :numref:`sec_gru`, letting us specify the number of layers explicitly rather than picking the default of only one layer.
 :end_tab:

 :begin_tab:`jax`